 Hotel room, 3-4* (April)

 How to get to Athens city centre from the airport

 Athens International Airport - Eleftherios Venizelos is located some 30 kilometers away from the center of Athens.
 Besides taxi, you can take a metro or a bus into the city centre, which both are very easy to do in Athens.

-Use the bus x95 to travel between the Airport and Syntagma Square.
-The journey takes from 45 minutes to 1 hour and costs 6 EUR per person.
+Bus: Use the bus x95 to travel between the Airport and Syntagma Square.
+The journey takes approximate 1 hour 15 minutes and costs 6 EUR per person.
 The buses operate 7 days a week and 24 hours.
 The bus leaves right at the terminal building, opposite of the Novotel Hotel.
 The bus from the city center to the Athens Airport leaves from Othonos-street at southern side of the Syntagma Square.
 Next to the bus stop, there is a ticket booth to buy tickets by cash or credit/debit card.